As a savvy internet user, you might think no one clicks on Facebook and Instagram ads.

 Below you’ll learn which types of images work best and where specifically to find them.

 Younger isn’t always better.
 If you’re targeting retirees, test pictures of people over 60.
-Using a pretty 25 year old girl wouldn’t make sense.
+Using a 25-year-old woman wouldn’t make sense.

-Use this ad image guide on Facebook to see the size requirements for other ads, like desk top news feed, mobile news feed, instant articles, stories, etc.
+Use this ad image guide on Facebook to see the size requirements for other ads, like a desktop news feed, a mobile news feed, instant articles, stories, etc.

 Advanced tip: Use images of people facing to the right.
 Users will follow the subject’s line of sight and be more likely to read your ad text.